Read: With incarcerated Californians, we're suing the state prison system for illegal discrimination.

 Eileen Kim

-Eileen Kim is the Staff Attorney for the Criminal Justice Reform Program at Asian Americans Advancing Justice – Asian Law Caucus.
+Eileen Kim is the Staff Attorney for the Community Safety Program at the Asian Law Caucus.
 She previously worked as an attorney adviser with the Social Security Administration Office of Hearing Operations in San Bernardino, California.

 Eileen is an experienced advocate across Black, Brown, and AAPI spaces.
 She has spent the last decade studying prison-industrial complex abolition and the Black liberation movement and has since offered her personal time, voice, and skill set to advocating for an abolitionist world where community-driven public safety would make the carceral state obsolete.
 Namely, she has taught a college-level seminary course at a men’s state prison in California’s Inland Empire and spoken on panels and podcasts about mass incarceration, abolishing the police in the social psyche, internalized racial oppression, white supremacy in the church, and America’s xenophobic racism toward the AAPI community – in tandem with the AAPI community’s complicity in anti-Black racism.
 She has also marched at multiple protests, performed spoken word at a BLM rally at Los Angeles City Hall, and written two books for charity – The Language of Abolition and a children’s book, Grandfather and Simon the Bear, aimed at helping Asian American youth navigate racism.
 She has also worked with outreach programs and non-profits overseas in Mexico, Kyrgyzstan, England, and Benin.